jpvetterli/crnickl/README.md

 Distribution
 ------------

-Starting with version 1.1.2, the distribution consists of a binary JAR with compiled classes, of a javadoc JAR and of a source JAR.
-The current version is 1.2.0:
+The distribution consists of three archives

-	crnickl-1.2.0.jar
+	crnickl-x.y.z.jar
-	crnickl-1.2.0-javadoc.jar
+	crnickl-x.y.z-javadoc.jar
-	crnickl-1.2.0-sources.jar
+	crnickl-x.y.z-sources.jar

-For versions earlier than 1.1.2, there is no javadoc JAR.
-For versions earlier than 1.1.1, the suffix of the source JAR is `.source` instead of `-sources`.
+with compiled classes, HTML documentation, and sources.
+The version number `x.y.z` follows the maven convention.
+The distribution also includes .asc files with detached cryptographic signatures.

 For Maven users
 ---------------

-Starting with version 1.1.2, the software is available from the <a href="http://repo.maven.apache.org/maven2/ch/agent/crnickl/">Maven central repository</a>.
-To use version x.y.z, insert the following dependency into your `pom.xml` file:
+The software is available from the <a href="http://repo.maven.apache.org/maven2/ch/agent/crnickl/">Maven central repository</a>.
+To use version `x.y.z`, insert the following dependency into your `pom.xml` file:

     <dependency>